developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-explore-analyze.md

 * Catalog exploration in the Dremio console
 * Metadata cards for dataset details

-## Discover using Dremio's AI Agent[​](#discover-using-dremios-ai-agent "Direct link to Discover using Dremio's AI Agent")
+## Discover using Dremio's AI Agent

 Dremio's AI Agent makes it easy to find relevant data using natural language and your business terms.
 To learn more about using the AI Agent, see [Explore Using AI Agent](/dremio-cloud/explore-analyze/ai-agent).

-## Search for Dremio Objects and Entities[​](#search-for-dremio-objects-and-entities "Direct link to Search for Dremio Objects and Entities")
+## Search for Dremio Objects and Entities

 You can quickly and easily find objects and entities with the AI-enabled search experience.
 Semantic search returns results of sources, folders, tables in Dremio's Open Catalog and external sources registered in Dremio, views in external sources registered in Dremio catalogs, user-defined functions (UDFs), Reflections, scripts, and jobs.